not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ### Shorthand Value Notation

-To allow easer writing of fixed values, the TimeSeq JSON script allows `voltage` and `note` values to be written using a shorthand notation:
+To allow easier writing of fixed values, the TimeSeq JSON script allows `voltage` and `note` values to be written using a shorthand notation:

 * A voltage value like `{ "voltage": 6.9 }` can be shortened to its float value instead: `6.9`
 * A note value like `{ "note": "E4" }` can be shortened to its string note value instead: `"E4"`